 Is there storage available?

-Yes, we have two facilities for storage there.
+Yes, we have two facilities in the Salt Lake City Area:

 Salt Lake City: City Hall